American Bio Management

 Removal of Contaminated Materials

-Items that have absorbed or come into direct contact with blood or bodily fluids may need to be removed and treated as regulated medical waste.
+Contaminated materials, such as carpets, mattresses, and upholstered furniture, may need to be removed and treated as regulated medical waste.
 This includes:

 • Carpets and carpet padding